brendt/stitcher.io/src/content/blog/2021-04-28-parallel-php.md

 ---

 Of all of the above, Amp's approach would have my preference, were it not that it still has quite a lot of overhead  for my simple use cases.
-Honestly, all I wanted to do was to run some functions in parallel and wait until all of the are finished.
+Honestly, all I wanted to do was to run some functions in parallel and wait until all of them are finished.
 I don't want to be bothered by looking up documentation about the particular API a framework is using.
 Did I have to import a function here?
 How to unwrap promises?
 How to wait for everything to finish?

 All of the above examples are great solutions for the 10% cases that require people to have lots of control, but what about the 90% of cases where you just want to do one thing as simply as possible?